MedNT/MedNT/README.md

 </h1>

 <p align='left'>
-  A Software Engineer based currently in Morocco.
+  A Software Engineer based in Morocco.
 Driven by an early passion for software development, my versatile skill and determination to succeed under pressure make me a leader capable of guiding my team towards excellence.
 </p>

 <div align='center'>